kyverno/website/content/en/policies/other/replace_image_registry.md

 subject: Pod
 policyType: "mutate"
 description: >
     Rather than blocking Pods which come from outside registries, it is also possible to mutate them so the pulls are directed to approved registries.
-This sample policy mutates all images either in the form 'image:tag' or 'registry.corp.com/image:tag' to be prefaced with `myregistry.corp.com/`.
+In some cases, those registries may function as pull-through proxies and can fetch the image if not cached.
+This policy policy mutates all images either in the form 'image:tag' or 'registry.corp.com/image:tag' to be prefaced with `myregistry.corp.com/`.
 ---

 ## Policy Definition